April 20 2014

 the repression of melanin production.
 But I was wondering whether these

-effects of alpha arbutin were permanent?
+effects of alpha arbutin are permanent?
 If a person stops using stops

 using alpha arbutin, will the hyperpigmentation return?
 I know that you're